liferay/liferay-docs/develop/tutorials/articles/navigation/extending-form-navigators-with-new-sections-and-categories-intro.markdown

 +$$$

-**Note**: Form navigator extensions implemented using portal properties and form navigation entry JSPs are deprecated, but still supported, in Liferay 7.0.
+**Note**: Form navigator extensions implemented using portal properties and form navigation entry JSPs are deprecated but still supported in Liferay 7.0.
 All new form navigator extensions should be implemented as this tutorial describes.

 $$$